Proudly Serving Patients Living With Diabetes, in conjunction with their Medical Providers

 Women's health care month

 Women’s Health Care Month is observed annually in May.
-The goal here is to highlight the importance of women's health and also equips women with the knowledge to help other women on their journeys to improve their health.
+The goal here is to highlight the importance of women's health and also equip women with the knowledge to improve their health.
 The celebrations for Women’s Health Care Month were started by the U.S. Department of Health.
 Faced with the rigorous demands of work and family, women often forego an active lifestyle and a healthy diet to keep up with these demands and sometimes neglect their own health.
 However, the consequences of neglecting health can have detrimental consequences.
 When women fail to take care of their health, hereditary illnesses may afflict them sooner and with more severity.

 With a growing focus on personal health, it is extremely important for all women and girls, especially those with underlying health conditions like hypertension, diabetes, obesity, cardiovascular and respiratory conditions, and women 65 years and older, to take care of their health.
 During Women’s Health Care Month get in touch with your doctors for a full-body medical check-up and make sure to treat all current ailments immediately before they become an even bigger problem.
 Timely medical intervention will not only save your health from deteriorating further but also detect illnesses that you may have overlooked.
 This is also the month to pledge to take better care of yourself and live the healthy, active life that you have always dreamt of!